rekmus/silgy/README.md

 # Silgy
-Silgy is an asynchronous (non-blocking) C/C++ servlet container.
-It contains ultra fast web engine that allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.
+Silgy is an asynchronous (non-blocking) HTTP(S) server engine with C/C++ servlet entry point.
+It allows you to compile and link your logic into one executable that responds immediately to HTTP requests, without creating new thread or — God forbid — process.

-- **Unbeatable speed** − measured in µ-seconds
+- **Lightning fast** − speed measured in µ-seconds
-- **Safety** − nobody can ever see your application logic
+- **Safe** − nobody can ever see your application logic
 - **Small memory footprint** − 17 MB for demo app − can be easily reduced for embedded apps
-- **Simple coding** − three main macros do most of work
+- **Simple coding** − three main macros do most of work, easy to understand for beginner programmers
+- **All-In-One** − no need to install external modules, Silgy source already contains all the logic required to run the application
 - **Simple deployment / cloud vendor independency** − only one executable file (or files in gateway/services model) to move around
 - **Low TCO** − ~$3 per month for hosting small web application with MySQL server (AWS t2.micro)

+Silgy is written in ANSI C in order to support as many platforms and compilers as possible.

+It aims to be All-In-One solution for writing typical web application, including HTTPS and handling anonymous and registered user sessions.
+Larger applications or those using potentially blocking resources may want to split logic into the set of services talking to the gateway via POSIX queues.
+Macros [CALL_ASYNC](https://github.com/silgy/silgy#void-call_asyncconst-char-service-const-char-data-int-timeout) and [CALL_ASYNC_NR](https://github.com/silgy/silgy#void-call_async_nrconst-char-service-const-char-data) make it as simple as possible.

-Web application based on Silgy fits in free 1GB AWS t2.micro instance, together with MySQL server.
+Web applications like [Budgeter](https://budgeter.org) or [minishare](https://minishare.com) based on Silgy, fit in free 1GB AWS t2.micro instance, together with MySQL server.
 Typical processing time (between reading HTTP request and writing response to a socket) on 1 CPU t2.micro is around 100 µs (microseconds).
+Even with the network latency [it's still visible](https://tools.pingdom.com/#!/bu4p3i/https://budgeter.org).

 <div align="center">
 <img src="https://minishare.com/show?p=MWPcAbmY&i=2" width=418/>